rohitsandawa/Search-Movie-Project-Using-LWC/README.md

-🎬 Search-Movie-Project-Using-LWC
+🎬 Search-Movie-Project
-Search-Movie-Project-Using-LWC is a dynamic Salesforce Lightning Web Components (LWC) application that empowers users to discover movies online with real-time data powered by the OMDb API.
+ It is a dynamic Salesforce Lightning Web Components (LWC) application that empowers users to discover movies online with real-time data powered by the OMDb API.

 ✨ Features
 Instant Movie Search: Find movies quickly using live data from OMDb.